 So the final choice is Farrow & Ball’s Exterior paint in Black Blue.
 The shed has ‘disappeared’, and people don’t seem to notice it all.

 ‘We’ve painted the shed since you were last here,’ I say, encouragingly, when people come round.
 They look somewhat bemused and seem unable to spot a shed at all.

 Paint the shed door in a contrasting colour

 Painting your shed door in a contrasting colour – or just painting the door and leaving the rest of the shed as plain wood or brick – can be remarkably effective.

 We now have so many different elements on our terrace.
 There’s the shed, plus a bin store, log store, brown back door, white side gate and green water butt.

 We decided that it would be calmer to paint everything the same colour.

 We even had the water butt painted.
 It was an old green plastic water butt.
 I researched online to find an attractive alternative.

 The nice water butts were quite expensive, though.
 It was much cheaper simply to use the same paint we used for the shed.
-It may not last long – although it’s been four months now with no sign of it wearing off, in spite of some hard rains.
+It may not last long – although it’s been eight months now with no sign of it wearing off, in spite of some hard rains.